Destiny-Kay/printf/README.md

 # printf C implementation
-The implementation of standard library's printf function in C programming language It will handle all the format specifiers.
+This is the implementation of the standard library's printf function in the C programming language It handles all the format specifiers.
-Done in order to understand variadic functions in C.
+Done in order to understand variadic functions in C

 ## Testing the function
 ```bash